Kendall and Bexar County Estate Planning

 Shawn McCammon is the founder and managing shareholder of McCammon Law.
 Shawn has been practicing for over 20 years, starting off in litigation before working in-house as a corporate attorney, and finally opening his own firm in 2009.

+Life events such as marriage, divorce, or the birth of a child often necessitate a review of your beneficiary designations and overall estate plan.
+It's important to regularly update these to reflect your current wishes and financial situation.
 Changing a beneficiary is typically straightforward.
 You must complete a new beneficiary designation form and submit it to the financial institution or insurance provider.

 Designating a beneficiary is a pivotal aspect of estate planning, which should be approached carefully and professionally.
 As your estate planning attorney, I am committed to helping you navigate these decisions, ensuring your assets are distributed according to your wishes.
-If you're looking to establish or review your beneficiary designations or have any questions about your estate plan, I invite you to schedule a consultation with me.
+If you're looking to establish or review your beneficiary designations or have any questions about your estate plan, I invite you to request a consultation with me.
 Together, we can create a plan that brings peace of mind and security for your future and those you care about.

 The process of beneficiary designation for your life insurance involves naming the person who will receive the payout from your policy upon your death.
 This is usually done when you first purchase the policy, but it can also be updated at any point during the policy.
 You will need to fill out a form provided by your insurance company clearly stating the name and details of your beneficiary.